deadeyesky/startup/notes.md

 ## CSS Startup
 I learned today that CSS is a lot easier than I imagined and that window sizing can be made super simple by remembering to keep the design simple.
 I thnik it is really great that one can create a very good looking website with properly crafted CSS and if it can be reusesd, the better.

+## Fetch
+Something that is interesting about javascript is how it transformed the web into a place where apps could be made.
+It seems that the trend today with web apps is that they are pretty futre-proofed systems that have been tried and tested.